 Keep a folding set of stepladders in your unit to access items on the top shelves safely.

 If you have large or bulky stock, remember that Safestore stores have pallet trucks, forklift trucks and trolleys that we can lend to you or help you with if needed.

 What to look for in a storage unit for your stock

 A key part of organising your stock is to ensure that it’s kept accessible yet out of the way, which is why so many businesses opt to store their inventory in self storage units.
 Self storage units are more flexible and can be more cost effective than leasing a warehouse.

 You can rent a storage unit of any size, so your inventory can grow alongside your business.
-At Safestore, you can increase or decrease the size of your unit, so you won’t pay for more space than you need and will always have enough room.
-This is especially useful if your business stock tends to fluctuate during the year.
+If you plan on staying for more than a year you can take adcantage of our 20% off long term discount.
 We can also usually accept deliveries for you, so you can have your stock delivered directly to your unit to save time during your working day.

 Keep your overheads down by choosing a self storage unit store away from the city centre if you can - prices for units tend to be higher where space is at a premium.
 Balance the need to have your stock close to hand (if your business is located in a city centre) against the price differences between city centre storage units and units that are located a little further away.
 Safestore stores are all located either in city centres or close to major road or railway networks for easy access.

 However solid your business model may be, and however phenomenal your customer service is, your customers will expect their goods to be delivered quickly.
 By mastering stock management, you’ll ensure that your customers receive their orders without delay, and avoid unnecessary costs by avoiding building up too much excess stock.

 If you think your SME would benefit from some extra storage and would like to know more about how our warehouse storage spaces could work for you, please call us, fill in our contact form, chat with us online or call into your local store.